8xFF/atm0s-media-server/README.md

 ## Roadmap

-First version will be released together with [our SDN](https://github.com/8xFF/decentralized-sdn) at end of 2023.
+The first version will be released together with [our SDN](https://github.com/8xFF/decentralized-sdn) at the end of 2023.
 Details on our roadmap can be seen [TBA]().

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments